avtocentar/avtocentar/README.md

-This project is about Car Selling Website in which I got knowledge in front-end technologies<br/>
+# Car Selling Website

-Meri Manasieva<br/>
+**Author:** Meri Manasieva
-Faculty of Computer Science and Engineering
+**Faculty of Computer Science and Engineering**

+This project involved the development of a Car Selling Website, where I gained practical knowledge and hands-on experience in **front-end web technologies**.

+Throughout the project, I worked on creating responsive and user-friendly interfaces, implementing dynamic components, and ensuring smooth navigation for an enhanced user experience.

+The project helped me strengthen my skills in:
+- **HTML**
+- **CSS**
+- **JavaScript**